Chimamanda Ngozi Adichie Directs Fiery Essay At Former Student — And Cancel Culture

 Two literary stars from Nigeria are having a very public feud right now, and their personal beefs are heavily overlaid with big questions about feminism, gender identity, cancel culture, social media and anti-LGBTQ violence.

-Chimamanda Ngozi Adichie — author of such books as Americanah and Half a Yellow Sun, and a celebrated feminist who has been sampled by Beyoncé — has accused a younger writer who was once her student, Akwaeke Emezi, of being an opportunist who has tried to build on her former teacher's fame.
-In return, Emezi, a transgender woman, says that Adichie "hates trans people," and is trying to use her platforms to oppress the queer community.
+Chimamanda Ngozi Adichie — author of such books as Americanah and Half a Yellow Sun, and a celebrated feminist who has been sampled by Beyoncé — has accused a younger writer who was once her student, Akwaeke Emezi, of being an opportunist who has tried to build on their former teacher's fame.
+In return, Emezi, a non-binary person, says that Adichie "hates trans people," and is trying to use her platforms to oppress the queer community.

 Both writers are frequently featured on NPR.
 Earlier this month, Emezi, who uses they/them pronouns, was invited to give a list of Pride Month reading recommendations on Morning Edition, and their latest book, Dear Senthuran: A Black Spirit Memoir, received a stellar review.
 Meanwhile, Adichie's recent Notes on Grief was hailed on WHYY's Fresh Air in May, and her Dear Ijeawele, or A Feminist Manifesto in Fifteen Suggestions, was named one of NPR's Best Books of 2017.

-Note: A previous version of this piece incorrectly stated Akwaeke Emezi's gender.
-They identify as non-binary.